 You’ve heard of the card game Snap, now how about the patriotic version?
 This U.S. Presidents pack of cards features presidents one to 44 (Washington through Obama), and the kings of each suit are the four presidents immortalized at Mount Rushmore: George Washington, Thomas Jefferson, Abraham Lincoln, and Theodore Roosevelt.
 To play Snap, take turns putting cards face up onto a central pile.
 If you see a pair in the same rank (like two kings), yell “Snap!”

 Pin the hat on Uncle Sam

-Red, white, and blue magnetic dart game
+Red, white, and blue magnetic darts